mrchrisneal/DashPad/docs/web/index.md

 By setting the container to "request-based billing" and permitting it to scale down to zero instances, you are only billed when the dashboard is actively being viewed.
 Performance testing shows that with request-based billing and minimal resource allocation (0.1 vCPU, 128MB RAM), the container operates with exceptional efficiency: continuous monitoring of two servers at default intervals costs less than **$0.03 per day**, with projected monthly costs under **$1.00** and projected yearly costs under **$10.00**.
 This makes DashPad an extremely cost-effective solution for a "publicly" accessible, secure monitoring dashboard.

+!!! note "Google Cloud Run Deployment Guide"

+	More information about deployment on Google Cloud Platform is available in the [Google Cloud Run Deployment](./deployment/cloud-run.md) guide.

-As a reminder, the DashPad-API container must still be deployed on monitored servers so the Web container has a data source.
+!!! info "As a reminder, the DashPad-API container must still be deployed on at least one monitored server.
+The Web container must have a data source."

 ## Next Steps